- This event has passed.

 CNS Week is a perfect time for CNSs to celebrate and bring attention to the role, and for hospitals and health care systems to pay tribute to the valuable part CNSs play in health care and health care delivery.

-NACNS will be sending communications to our audiences through email and social media during CNS week that embraces this year’s theme, Resurgence of the CNS.
+NACNS will be sending communications to our audiences through email and social media during CNS week that embraces this year’s theme, RISE of the CNS.
 Every day, for seven days, NACNS will introduce new resources and tips to follow to help spread awareness of the CNS role.
 See below for the full schedule of the week.

 What can you do?